L3Gaunt/llm_tracing_test/README.md

 ```
 Note that "Output only the result" prevents explicit chain-of-thought reasoning, which intentionally hobbles the LLM's abilities so we can see how well it does without.
 See the [Reproduction](#reproduction) section for variants currently supported by the evaluation script.

-In this "normal mode", variable definitions only reference variables defined earlier (to be precise, definitions in lines `[5i, 5i+4]` reference something at random from lines `[5i-5, 5i-1]`, so the LLM needs to follow 3 resolution steps).
+In this "normal mode", variable definitions only reference variables defined earlier (to be precise, the references used for the definitions in lines `[5i, 5i+4]` are a random permutation of the definitions in lines `[5i-5, 5i-1]`, so the LLM needs to follow 3 resolution steps).
 In inverse/random mode, the lines were reversed/randomized.
 I also evaluated putting the query before or after the question, or both.

 ## Results: Success Rates by Mode and Question Placement relative to input data